arnavgautam/TreeHacks2015/Demos/Demo-UsingCSUpload/Demo.md

 <a name="GettingStarted" />
 ### Getting Started: Obtaining Subscription's Credentials ###

-In order to complete this lab, you will need your subscription’s secure credentials.
+In order to complete this lab, you will need your subscription�s secure credentials.
 In the following task, you will download the Publish Settings file with all the information required to manage your account in your development environment.

 <a name="GSTask1" />
 #### Task 1 - Downloading and Importing a Publish Settings File ####

-In this task, you will log on to the Windows Azure portal and download the Publish Settings file.
-This file contains the secure credentials and additional information about your Windows Azure Subscription to use in your development environment.
-Then, you will import this file using the Windows Azure Cmdlets in order to install the certificate and obtain the account information.
+In this task, you will log on to the Microsoft Azure portal and download the Publish Settings file.
+This file contains the secure credentials and additional information about your Microsoft Azure Subscription to use in your development environment.
+Then, you will import this file using the Microsoft Azure Cmdlets in order to install the certificate and obtain the account information.

 1. Open Internet Explorer and go to <https://windows.azure.com/download/publishprofile.aspx> and sign in using your Microsoft Account credentials.